 1. Individuals would mostly put up personal posts and post about the organization less frequently.
 Wouldn’t that affect the experience we are trying to provide as a brand?

 No, it doesn’t.
-In fact, it reinforces the trust in the message (related to your organization) that the staffer/volunteer puts up, which is what makes this fundraising tip so great.
+In fact, it reinforces the trust in the message (related to your organization) that the staffer/volunteer puts up, which is what makes this online fundraising tip so great.

 Think about it, one of your friends just keeps posting about how great his/her company is.
 Another puts up normal posts/pictures from their life and sometimes writes about what he/she is doing at work and helping people out.
 At one point, you might turn a blind eye to the posts of the former.
 But, the message from the latter would make you stop to think.